- Blog

 Since then, no incidents.

-Patricio had chosen not to hire active paid support.
+He had chosen not to hire active paid support.
 That's his decision and I respect it.
-What I learned: when a client chooses not to contract protection, the problem doesn't disappear — it just changes who it falls on when it happens.
+What I learned: when someone chooses not to contract protection, the problem doesn't disappear — it just changes who it falls on when it happens.

-The second client didn't come from LinkedIn or Google.
+The second collaboration didn't come from LinkedIn or Google.
 It came from something you can't buy.

-Andro Ostoic and I met at BancoEstado, where we were both software architects.
-We had worked together inside the bank and on external freelance projects.
-We had built MiBE+ together, a mobile app for the bank.
+I had worked for years with a former colleague on digital banking projects — first as software architects inside the same organization, later on external projects.
+We had built mobile banking apps in production.
 We knew each other well — not just technically, but in the way we worked, solved problems, communicated.

-When he found out I had incorporated KaiNext, he told me he was in exactly the same situation: working at the bank while building his own company, ABCS PRO STUDIO.
+When he found out I had incorporated KaiNext, he told me he was in exactly the same situation: holding a formal job in parallel while building his own software studio.
 He had landed the Art Santiago project, a mobile app.
 He handled everything: backend, web frontend, infrastructure, deployments.
 But he needed hands on mobile and thought of me.

 Not a freelancer.
 Me.

 The product went live on App Store and Play Store in August 2025.
-KaiNext's second client.
+The second collaboration delivered under KaiNext.

-What stayed with me from that: before I had a company, I was already building the client base without knowing it.
+What stayed with me from that: before I had a company, I was already building the network of working relationships without knowing it.
 Every project done well, every colleague you didn't let down, every problem you solved when you could have walked away — all of that is reputation.
 And reputation is the asset that doesn't appear on any balance sheet but is the first one to generate business.

 The job that lets me build without desperation